genderkit/genderkit/_articles/gnrh-agonists.md

 ### How do I use GnRH agonists?

 Most GnRH agonists are injections.
 Usually you will be able to get a doctor or a nurse to perform the injection for you.

-If you need to administer your injection yourself, Brighton Health and Wellbeing Centre have a video guide on how to do this for [intramuscular injections](https://www.brightonhealthandwellbeingcentre.co.uk/selfcare/nebido-decapeptyl-injections) like Triptorelin (Decapeptyl) or Leuprorelin (Prostap).
-Subcutaneous injections will require a different technique.

 ### What kinds are there?